How Business Services Workers Can Protect Themselves and Customers From Health Risks

 Protecting Against Health Risks in Business Services Settings

 In the below “Resources By Type” under “Support Documents,” you will find our Healthier Workplaces: Guidance for Business Services (Banks, Notaries, Title Companies, etc.), 2nd edition, guidance document.
-This offers clear strategies for employers to reduce health risks for themselves, their employees, and their customers, including guidance on:
+It offers clear strategies for business services industry workers to reduce health risks for themselves and their customers, including guidance on:

 How to enable physical distancing in banks, legal offices, and other business services environments

 Recommended communications to educate team members and customers about how to limit the spread of illness

 Proposed changes to business services operations to protect employee safety, including creating an appointment-based system and enabling electronic pre-pay capabilities for applicable services

 Ventilation considerations for banks and other business services institutions